hzget/hzget.github.io/ml_tech/data_prepare.md

 # Data Prepare

-Before we feed data to the training process, we need to preprocess the data to make it be "a good teacher".
+Before feeding data to the training process, we need to preprocess the data to make it "a good teacher".
 The works includes:

 * collect data (discussed in previous lessons)